datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI05-geographic-vs-projected-CRS.md

 ---
 layout: post
-title: "Spatial Intro 05: Geographic vs Projected CRS` - A Brief Overview"
+title: "Spatial Intro 05: Introduction to the UTM Projected CRS and a Brief overview of datums"
 date: 2015-10-25
 authors: [Leah A. Wasser, Megan A. Jones]
 contributors: [ ]